-Before discussing the multi-source ITD signal collected by the self-rotating bi-microphone array, the single source ITD signal is first modeled.
 In this paper, the location of a single sound source is defined in a spherical coordinate frame, whose origin is assumed to coincide with the center of a ground robot.

-As shown in Figures~\ref{figure system formulation} and \ref{fig:Spherical Coordinate System}, the left and right microphones, $L$ and $R$ collects the acoustic signal generated by the sound source \emph{S}.
+As shown in Figs.~\ref{figure system formulation} and \ref{fig:Spherical Coordinate System}, the left and right microphones, $L$ and $R$, collects the acoustic signal generated by the sound source \emph{S}.
 Let $O$ be the center of the robot as well as the bi-microphone array.
-The sound source location is represented by ($D,\theta,\varphi$), where $D$ is the distance between the source and the center of the robot, i.e., the length of segment $\overline{OS}$, $\theta\in\left[0,\frac{\pi}{2}\right]$ is the elevation angle defined as the angle between $\overline{OS}$ and the horizontal plane, and $\varphi\in(-\pi,\pi${]} is the azimuth angle defined as the angle measured clockwise from the robot heading vector, $\mathbf{p}$, to $\overline{OS}$.
-Letting unit vector $\mathbf{q}$ be the orientation (heading) of the microphone array, $\beta$ be the angle between $\mathbf{p}$ and $\mathbf{q}$, and $\psi$ be the angle between $\mathbf{q}$ and $\overline{OS}$, both following a right hand rotation rule, we have
+The sound source location is represented by ($D,\theta,\varphi$), where $D$ is the distance between the source and the center of the robot, i.e., the length of segment $\overline{OS}$, $\theta\in\left[0,\frac{\pi}{2}\right]$ is the elevation angle defined as the angle between $\overline{OS}$ and the horizontal plane, and $\varphi\in(-\pi,\pi${]} is the azimuth angle defined as the angle measured clockwise from the robot heading vector, $\mathbf{p}$, to $\overline{OS'}$.
+Letting unit vector $\mathbf{q}$ be the orientation (heading) of the microphone array, $\beta$ be the angle from $\mathbf{p}$ to $\mathbf{q}$, and $\psi$ be the angle from $\mathbf{q}$ to $\overline{OS'}$, both following a clockwise rotation rule, we have